John-R12/Threat-intelligence-handbook/README.md

 - Analyze indicators, adversary campaigns, and TTPs.
 - Share intelligence securely and efficiently (STIX, TAXII, TLP).
 - Enrich and score data to improve operational value.
+- Apply CTI frameworks and standards for structured analysis.

 ---